WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 ![Blocks with static rendering diagram](https://developer.wordpress.org/files/2024/01/static-rendering.png)

+Blocks are considered "static" when they have "static rendering", this is when their output for the front end is statically generated when saved to the database, as returned by their `save` functions.

 Blocks have static rendering **when no dynamic rendering method has been defined (or is available) for the block**.
-In this case, the output for the front end will be taken from the [markup representation of the block in the database](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) that is generated (returned by the `save` function) when the block is saved in the Block Editor.
-This type is block is often called a **"static block"**.
+In this case, the output for the front end will be taken from the [markup representation of the block in the database](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) that is returned by its `save` function when the block is saved in the Block Editor.
+This type is block is often called a "static block".

 ### How to define static rendering for a block

 The `save` function, which can be defined when [registering a block on the client](https://developer.wordpress.org/block-editor/getting-started/fundamentals/registration-of-a-block/#registration-of-the-block-with-javascript-client-side), determines the markup of the block that will be stored in the database when the content is saved and eventually returned to the front end when there's a request.
 This markup is stored wrapped up in [unique block delimiters](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) but only the markup inside these block indicators is returned as the markup to be rendered for the block on the front end.

+To define static rendering for a block we define just a `save` function for the block without any dynamic rendering method.

-<details><summary><em>Example static rendering of <code>preformatted</code> core block</em></summary>
+<details><summary><em>Example of static rendering of the <code>preformatted</code> core block</em></summary>
 <br/>
 For example, the following <a href="https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/preformatted/save.js"><code>save</code> function</a> of the <a hreh="https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/preformatted"><code>preformatted</code></a> core block...